-All staff should receive regular training to enable them to meet a range of SEN. Teachers and teaching assistants should have regular generic training and specific training to meet individual needs as necessary. twilight sessions and training days, and specific external training to meet individual needs as necessary.
-If a pupil has particular needs and the school has exhausted its repertoire, specialist support is sought promptly from relevant professionals through Single Point of Access (SPA) forms, Educational Psychologist requests or staff from the Multi Academy Trust (MAT)
+All staff should receive regular training to enable them to meet a range of SEN. Teachers and teaching assistants should have regular generic training and specific training to meet individual needs as necessary.
+Schools must make good use of their SEN funding to meet a range of need.
+However, if a pupil has particular needs and the school has exhausted its repertoire, specialist support should be sought promptly.